ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 3. **Milestone Progress Overview (~10 Minutes):**:
    The team performs a final review of the active milestones to ensure we are happy that everything in progress is relevant.
 This is an opportunity to close off milestones that are complete or are no longer relevant to the team.

-   You can read more about the delivery phases [here](https://runbooks.operations-engineering.service.justice.gov.uk/documentation/internal/team/agile-delivery.html#agile-delivery)

 ### **✅ Retrospectives**